 Changes to, or differences between, formulations that we may consider acceptable without requiring bioequivalence data include:

-- small changes (up to 10 per cent) of the same non-active constituents
+- small changes (up to 10%) of the same non-active constituents

 - changes in the source or purity of active constituents, if the source is approved (where active constituent approval is required) and the purity remains within the APVMA standard (where a standard exists)